 Carrier for Transport

-For transport and short travels here’s the portable cage I recommend (check out the price on Chewy here):
+For transport and short travels here’s the portable cage I recommend (check out the price on Amazon here).
+This cage is available in small, medium and large so that you can choose the best size accordingly to how many piggies you are going to travel with.

 You can check out a good all-in-one grooming kit on Amazon here.